Social skills are so ingrained in our daily lives and interactions with others that we rarely, if ever, stop to think about them.

 - Home services

-- Varied intensity from 5 hours per week up to 30+, depending on the needs of the child
+- Varied intensity from ten hours per week up to over thirty, depending on the needs of the child

 Listening: An Important Part of Any Social Interaction